Consider it an early gift: a list of Christmas girl names, many of them currently ranked outside the US Top 500.

 ANGELA (#234)

-Along with elaborated forms like Angelina and Angelique, Angela means “angel.”
+Along with elaborated forms like Angelina, Angelica, and Angelique, Angela means “angel.”
 That makes it just right for a time for year when children everywhere dress up like Choirs of Angels and re-enact the Nativity story.

 Bethlehem, the city of Jesus’ birth, could make a great seasonal choice, with built-in nicknames like Beth and Bette.
 Belén evolved as the Spanish form of the Biblical place name, slightly contracted from the original, but still clearly linked.
 In English, the temptation might be to rhyme it with Helen, but this name sounds closer to bel EHN.
-While it’s the most popular name on this list, many English speakers may find it brand new.
+While it’s popular in the Spanish-speaking world, many English speakers may find it brand new.

-While Bella – and Isabella, Annabelle, and plenty of other names containing the sound – are fast favorites, the Christmas-y Belle remains outside of the current US Top 1000.
+While Bella – and Isabella, Annabelle, and plenty of other names containing the sound – are fast favorites, the Christmas-y Belle remains uncommon.
 That could make it the perfect choice for parents looking for spare, just slightly different Christmas girl names.
 Of course, it’s strongly associated with Beauty and the Beast, which adds some Disney princess glitter to this musical name.

 BOW (unranked)